eduMFA/eduMFA/doc/eventhandler/index.rst

 .. index:: Pre Handling, Post Handling

-Added in Version 2.23.

 With most event handlers you can decide if you want the action to be taken before the actual event or after the actual event.
 I.e. if all conditions would trigger certain actions the action is either triggered before (*pre*) the API request is processed or after (*post*) the request is processed.

-Up to version 2.22 all actions where triggered after the request.
-In this case additional information from the response is available.
+If an action is triggered after the request additional information from the response is available.
 E.g. if a user successfully authenticated the event will know the serial number of the token, which the user used to authenticate.

 If the action is triggered before the API request is processed, the event can not know if the authentication request